mderazon/node-deeplink/README.md

 - Enable non-express use.

 ### Changelog
+`v0.1.1`:
+- fixed an issue in Android when using links that have `://` in their url.

 `v0.1.0`:
 -  Added support for fallback url as a query param.
 -  Removed some unnecessary dependencies.